 Following the success of the joint conference held in Riga in 2019 celebrating the IIC’s 50th anniversary and BEREC’s 10th anniversary, the two organisations agreed to continue collaborating biennially.
-We are therefore delighted to be arranging this joint event as an online conference this year.
+We were therefore delighted to have arranged this joint event as an online conference this year.

-This independent forum will bring together statutory national regulators and industry in a collegiate, neutral setting to debate policy issues.
-Senior level stakeholders from the telecommunications, media and technology sectors will be participating once again.
+This independent forum brought together statutory national regulators and industry in a collegiate, neutral setting to debate policy issues.
+Senior level stakeholders from the telecommunications, media and technology sectors participated once again.

 Boutheina Guermazi is the Director of Digital Development (DD) Department of the Infrastructure Practice Group of the World Bank.
 She heads a global team working on building digital economies in developing countries, to drive shared prosperity and reduced poverty.
 The team advises policymakers and regulators, works in collaboration with leading firms and partners, and designs investment and technical assistance programs to improve broadband connectivity and use of digital technology to address development challenges of client countries.
 The work covers a wide area of focus including broadband networks, mobile networks, cloud infrastructure, internet of things, and big data analytics.
 The team works collaboratively across sectors to ensure the availability and use of digital government platforms, identification for development and other key foundations to harness digital development, while strengthening cybersecurity, privacy, and data protection.
 Ms Guermazi also leads the Digital Development Partnership (DDP), a Multi-Donor Trust Fund focusing on Digital development globally.